Published in Herald – cover photo by Arif Ali

 Back in 1710, Sindh was simmering under Aurangzeb’s great-grandson – the feckless Farrukhsiyar.
 Local landlords jostled for turf, maulanas spread hatred, and the masses knew nothing but poverty (alas poor Sindh, beholden to idiot dynasts and vicious waderas three hundred years later).

 The man of the hour was Shah Inayat Shaheed.
-A Makhdoom from Multan, Shah Inayat forsook his family’s wealth and became a wanderer, falling in with a saint in Bijapur.
+A Makhdoom from Multan, Shah Inayat left his family’s wealth and became a wanderer, falling in with a saint in Bijapur.
 He returned to Sindh a changed man, giving away all his land to the tillers (over a century before Marx wrote Das Kapital).

 Shah Inayat Shaheed is the Ho Chi Minh of the Sufis: a guerrilla poet against the Mughals and their minions.
 Finding a land riven by greed and superstition, he revolted against everyone – leading the peasantry against the feudals, the mullahs, and all the king’s men.